Kasperjoergensen3/MLOps_project/reports/README.md

 The ruff.yml workflow performs formatting with ruff as well as ruff with --fix which attempts to resolve linting issues automatically (eg. removing unused imports).
 Like our testing workflow, it runs on pushes and pull requests to our main branches and uses caching to improve performance.

 Finally, we have the build-docker-image.yml workflow for Docker.
-This builds and pushes Docker images to Docker Hub on pushes to the main branch.
+This builds our Docker images and notifies us if an error occurs.
 This step ensures our application is always ready for deployment in a containerized environment.

 ## Running code and tracking experiments